DanielBoye/blockchain/ethernaut/18-MagicNumber/README.md

 Hint: Perhaps its time to leave the comfort of the Solidity compiler momentarily, and build this one by hand O_o.
 That's right: Raw EVM bytecode.

 Good luck!

 ---

 Notes:
+Raw EVM bytecodes
+Bytecode is executed as a number of opcodes
+Two opcodes
+- Runtime opcodes
+  - Logic of contract
+- Initialization opcodes
+  - Create contract
+  - Stores runtime opcode

+Runtime is max 10 opcodes

+Need to return number `42`

+Flow of the runtime opcode
+1. Push value on the stack
+2. Store it on MEM
+3. Return the value

+`PUSH1`
+`MSTORE`
+`RETURN`

+Initialization opcode

+Copy runtime opcode
+`CODECOPY` - three args (position, size, destination) `RETURN`